 The word “typography” has Greek roots: “typos” means “figure” (i.e. a figure, an image, formed by a blow or impression) and “grapho” means “to draw letters”, “to write.”
 This class will naturally involve both reading (conjuring mental pictures—figures—from words) and “writing” (the expression, arrangement, and execution of words and symbols on the page, the screen, and in space).
 Designer, artist, and writer David Reinfurt shares my aims for teaching typography when he says “If there is one fundamental skill that every beginning graphic design student should master, it is this: to be able to set a text so that the form it is given works together with the substance of the text to produce a third meaning.”

 Not everyone needs to learn graphic design.
 But I think that everyone—graphic designers, architects, writers, doctors, engineers alike—should learn typography.
 We are taught vocabulary and grammar in elementary school as crucial skills to aid the clear and intelligible communication of thought in everyday life.
-Humans should be equally capable of expressing concepts formally with intelligence through type.
+Humans should be equally capable of expressing concepts formally with intelligence (not to mention with exuberance) through type.

 StudioEach studio will vary in program, including discussions, critiques of your progress, lectures, readings, student presentations, hands-on workshops, and group exercises.
 The active presence and participation of everyone in the class is crucial (and will make it a lot more fun and interesting): in presenting your own work, critiquing the work of other students, and in class discussions of texts we’ll read, typographic news and history, and other relevant (sometimes tangential) topics.